 Dementia is an umbrella term for a range of conditions that affect the brain.
 Symptoms often include difficulties with memory, problem-solving, language, and judgment.

 While dementia mainly affects older adults, it is not a regular, expected part of aging.
-The World Health Organization (WHO) report that 5–8% of people aged 60 or older have dementia.
+The World Health Organization (WHO) report that

 While there is no guaranteed way to prevent it, some strategies may help, and early detection and treatment may slow its progression.